visitors since 4 oct 2008

 Ajmal stopped in for a late dinner after driving to Jalalabad from his valley, a dangerous 14 hour trip.
 He may not look it but he was exhausted

 Yesterday I talked with a Washington attorney who had taken a leave of absence from his law firm to spend seven months in the Helmand Province as part of the 2nd Marine Expeditionary Brigade.
 He had been an infantry officer while on active duty years ago but functioned as a civil affairs officer during his latest deployment.
-He told me that in 7 months he had spent a total of maybe 10 hours inside a vehicle and wore out two pairs of boots because they walked all day every day to all the villages around Now Zad.
-By the end of his deployment he and every Marine out there with him knew every village elder, every family, every child, and most of the goats and sheep who lived in the area.
-They knew them on sight, interacted with them daily, and when a military aged male showed up in his AO who was not a resident they rounded him up immediately forcing the potential villain to explain why he was there, who could vouch for him as a legitimate visitor, where he had been and who he had been with.
-That is counterinsurgency and you cannot do it any other way than to be out with the people all day and all night and operating on foot.
-You cannot do COIN by patrolling in multiple MRAP convoys a few hours a day before heading back to the FOB for ice cream, pecan pie and a mandatory head count by the First Sergeant.
+He told me that in 7 months he had spent a total of maybe 10 hours inside a vehicle and wore out two pairs of boots walking all day every day to the villages around Naw Zad.
+By the end of his deployment he and his Marines knew every village elder, every family, every child, and most of the goats and sheep who lived in the area.
+They knew them on sight, interacted with them daily and when a military aged male showed up in his area who was not a resident they rounded him up immediately to determine who he was, why he was there, who could vouch for him as a legitimate visitor, where was coming from and who he had been with.
+That is counterinsurgency 101 and you cannot do it any other way then to be out with the people all day and all night and operating on foot.
+You cannot do COIN by patrolling in MRAP convoys a few hours a day before heading back to the FOB for ice cream, pecan pie and a mandatory head count by the First Sergeant.

 Talib/al-Q have already used EFP IED’s inside the Afghan theater, as long ago as 2007.